xtaci/archiver/README.md

 # arch
-archive redo logs from nsq
+archive redo logs from nsq, redologs will be saved into different boltdb database file.